 - Turn on the second controller, and log into the second player’s account when prompted.

-- On the bottom of your screen, you’ll see the option to press your console’s corresponding Triangle or Y button to log in player two to the game.
+- On the bottom of your screen, you’ll see the option to press your console’s corresponding Triangle (PlayStation) or Y (Xbox) button to log in Player Two to the game.

 - Following this, both players should now appear within the lobby area of the game.